-Meyer lemon recipes are so lovely, and this Meyer Lemon-Basil Salad Dressing will add a splash of aromatic, fresh flavors to your greens.
+Meyer Lemon-Basil Salad Dressing will add a splash of aromatic, fresh flavors to your greens.
 It’s sweet and tart and elevates salads to another level.
+Meyer lemon recipes are so lovely!
 A lot was cooking in my kitchen this weekend, and the first thing I’m excited to share with you is a super quick salad dressing recipe!

 Remember when we made My Mom’s Meyer Lemonade a week or so ago?
 I know, how could you forget, right? 😉 It’s delicious!

 I’ve always loved Meyer lemons with their slightly more sweet, and less sour flavor than most other lemons.
 They also have a much thinner skin than other lemons, which seems to make them juicier and provide more fruit.

 They are the main ingredient in this Meyer Lemon-Basil Salad Dressing, and it wouldn’t be as good with regular lemons.
 I love using salad dressings like this one for marinades also — imagine marinating chicken or fish is this?
 Delicious!

 Do you have a Meyer lemon tree?
 Does your neighbor?
 Meyer lemon recipes are the best!

 A few more Meyer lemon recipes to inspire you:

 - Meyer Lemon Thyme Spaghetti